KhronosGroup/UnityGLTF/README.md

 When moving `.gltf` files inside Unity, make sure to move their .bin/texture files as well, to not break the path references between them.

+### Runtime Import

+When importing glTF files at runtime, make sure all required Shader Variants exist in build.
+You can add the predefined `UnityGltf_pbrGraph`-ShaderVariantCollection to `Project Settings > Graphics > Preloaded Shaders` to ensure they're included in the build.

 ### Default Importer Selection

 UnityGLTF will register itself as the default importer for the `.gltf` and .`glb` extensions.